Be Aware of Wildlife Around Us

-As residents of this great island community, we have grown accustomed to the sights and sounds of a vibrant cultural scene throughout our busy downtown area, as well as, appreciating the beauty of the picturesque landscapes at our homes, our common areas, or the golf course with wildlife, such as deer, alligators, squirrels, fox, and even coyote.
-Our interaction with local wildlife can be fascinating at times but also become less than optimal.
+As residents of this great island community, we have grown accustomed to the beauty of the picturesque landscapes at our homes, our common areas, or the golf course with wildlife, such as deer, alligators, squirrels, fox, and even coyote.
+Our interaction with local wildlife can be fascinating at times but also can become less than optimal.

 Since we are sharing our environment with wildlife, our responsibility is to minimize the potential for undesirable interactions with them as we share this space together.
 Here are some recommendations: